To maintain your F-1 visa status and your ability to continue studying at WSU, you will need to follow these rules and requirements.

 If you move to a new local residence, you must update your address within 10 days of your move.
 Your new address will be sent to the U.S. Department of Homeland Security automatically via the Student and Exchange Visitor Information System (SEVIS).

-If you plan to graduate in the current term, notify an advisor in Global Services or complete our departure form.
+If you plan to graduate in the current term, notify an advisor in International Student and Scholar Services or complete our departure form.

 Canceling your enrollment affects your immigration status.
 Once you have submitted your cancellation request to the WSU Registrar and it has been approved, you have 15 calendar days to depart from the United States.